oncody/vue-webpack-tutorial/01-vue-cdn/README.md

 # Open a browser to the address and port outputted from the last command

-# If you see a message in your browser, then vue is working!
+# If you see our message from 'main.js', then vue is working!